shubhampotdar/applied-accessibility-web/readme.md

 	__article__ is a sectioning element, and is used to wrap independent, self-contained content.
 The tag works well 		with blog entries, forum posts, or news articles.
 	Determining whether content can stand alone is usually a judgement call, but there are a couple simple tests 	you can use.
 Ask yourself if you removed all surrounding context, would that content still make sense?
 Similarly for text, would the content hold up if it were in an RSS feed?

-	The section element is also new with HTML5, and has a slightly different semantic meaning than article.
+	The __section__ element is also new with HTML5, and has a slightly different semantic meaning than __article__.
 An article is for standalone content, and a section is for grouping thematically related content.
 They can be used within each other, as needed.
 For example, if a book is the article, then each chapter is a section.
-When there's no relationship between groups of content, then use a div.
+When there's no relationship between groups of content, then use a __div__.

+	#### Make Screen Reader Navigation Easier with the header Landmark: </br>
+	 The __header__ tag is used to wrap introductory information or navigation links for its parent tag and works well around content that's repeated at the top on multiple pages.

+__header__ tag shares the embedded landmark feature like __main__, allowing assistive technologies to quickly navigate to that content.